khalidabuhakmeh/marten-bank-sample/readme.md

 ## Getting Started

-You just need the new ASP.NET Core Tooling and [PostgreSQL]() installed and then run the following commands.
+You just need the new [.NET Core Tooling](https://dot.net) and [PostgreSQL](https://www.postgresql.org/) installed and then run the following commands.

 ```command
 > dotnet restore